aqeelanwar/MaskTheFace/readme.md

 MaskTheFace/datasets/mfr2
 ```

-Alternatively you can download mfr2.zip file from [here](https://drive.google.com/file/d/1ukk0n_srRqcsotK2MjlFPj7L0sXcR2fH/view?usp=sharing)
+Alternatively, you can download mfr2.zip file from [here](https://drive.google.com/file/d/1ukk0n_srRqcsotK2MjlFPj7L0sXcR2fH/view?usp=sharing)

 ## Contents of MFR2
 The downloaded dataset folder contains
-1. Folders with a images of identities
+1. Folders with images of identities
-2. mfr2_labels.txt : Label text file with identity name, image number, and type of mask ground truth
+2. mfr2_labels.txt: A label text file with identity name, image number, and type of mask ground truth
-3. pairs.txt: Text file containing 848 positive and negative pairs to be used for testing
+3. pairs.txt: A text file containing 848 positive and negative pairs to be used for testing

 ---

 # Example usage

 ## 1. Face recognition with masks
-Face recognition trained to usual face images have proven to give good accuracy.
+Face recognition trained to usual face images has proven to give good accuracy.
 In the recent ongoing outbreak of Covid19, people have been advised to use face masks.
-With majority of people using face masks, the face recognition system fails to perform.
+With the majority of people using face masks, the face recognition system fails to perform.
 Due to limited mask images, there is not enough masked data available to train a new system.
-MaskTheFace can be used to create masked data set from unmasked dataset which is then used to either fine-tune an existing or train a new face recognition system.
+MaskTheFace can be used to create masked data set from an unmasked dataset which is then used to either fine-tune an existing or train a new face recognition system.

 ### Example
 The paper below uses MaskTheFace for the application of masked face recognition and reports an increase of ∼38% in the true positive rate for the Facenet system.
-They also test the accuracy of re-trained system on the MFR2 dataset and report similar accuracy.
+They also test the accuracy of the re-trained system on the MFR2 dataset and report similar accuracy.
 [https://arxiv.org/pdf/2008.11104.pdf](https://arxiv.org/pdf/2008.11104.pdf)